noah-schechter/detect-images-CS106S/README.md

 # Harmful Content Detection with Perceptual Hashing
+_This starter code was written for a lesson on safety-first product development for CS106S at Stanford University._

 ## Introduction
 To coninue our conversation on harmful content detection, we're going to be implementing a simple system that mimics the way products scan files for known harmful content like CSAM.
 In this exercise, we'll use perceptual hashes to identify known harmful